 Pact with Swiss banks

-First came the news that total liabilities of Swiss Banks towards Indians have increased 50 per cent in 2017 to 1.01 billion Swiss Francs vis a vis 2016.
-Now, new data has surfaced quoting Swiss National Bank that non-bank loans and deposits by individuals and corporate in Swiss bank accounts have gone down by 35 per cent in 2017 compared to the previous year.
-Interim Finance Minister Piyush Goyal has even claimed that since the Modi government came to power in 2014, the figure has dropped by 80 per cent.
+First came the news that total liabilities of Swiss Banks towards Indians had increased 50 per cent in 2017 to 1.01 billion Swiss Francs vis a vis 2016.
+After this, data had surfaced quoting Swiss National Bank that non-bank loans and deposits by individuals and corporate in Swiss bank accounts have gone down by 35 per cent in 2017 compared to the previous year.
+Interim Finance Minister Piyush Goyal, who was filling in for Arun Jaitley then, had even claimed that since the Modi government came to power in 2014, the figure has dropped by 80 per cent.
 As a result, the non-bank deposits have declined from $800 million in 2016 to $524 million in 2017; these deposits were $2.23 billion in 2014.
 A fall in such deposits is good but the big question is if it's not going to Swiss banks, where is it going?
 Indians surely haven't stopped parking funds abroad just yet.

 Increase in taxpayers

 As tax net widened, number of tax payers doubled while tax collection saw close to 50 per cent increase during the last four years.